ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 <img width="1545" height="768" alt="image" src="https://github.com/user-attachments/assets/d726d00a-257f-42d1-a347-cb9721a62cb1" />

-What you see here are 4 tilesets actually.
-On left these 2 sets where right one is top and bottom one is one from the left painted two lines below 1st one.
+What you see above is made from 4 tilesets.

+Now look on image below.
+You see dark and white brick they made left shape in image above.
+Where i simply painted 2 lines of dark bricks below white ones.

 <img width="612" height="441" alt="image" src="https://github.com/user-attachments/assets/532611a8-98e8-41fb-9c65-a428a0702b8c" />